prograhammer/vue-library-template/README.md

 > A [Vue-cli](https://github.com/vuejs/vue-cli) fork of the [full-featured Webpack setup](http://vuejs-templates.github.io/webpack) with hot-reload, lint-on-save, unit testing & css extraction.
 > Adjusted for library development (ie. creating components to be imported into other projects via npm).
 > Includes docs site so you can release documentation online for your library.
-> This template is Vue 2.0 compatible.
+> This template is Vue 2.0+ compatible.

+Features:

+1. Easily build your component and publish it for other people to include in their projects.
+2. Optionally include:
+ - Vue eslint config
+ - Stylus
+ - Pug (Jade)
+ - Bulma
+3. Easily build SPA for a docs/demo site to show off your library.

 ## Usage